Gap Year Days 34 – 39

 We were duly dropped off in 40 minutes.
 But where were Simon and Bailey?
 We waited and waited.
 Eventually I called, and they were stuck in traffic.
 It was an hour later before they arrived.
 Lucky I had included an extra hour, which at the time I had thought would be lounge time for the kids!

 We waltzed up to Business Class checkin, and I was expecting MacKenzie to twig immediately.
 Bags got checked in, still no questions from the kids as the “Priority” tags were put on MacKenzie’s bags too.
 I get handed the boarding passes, and get given instructions to the lounge and we head off.
 I hand the boarding passes to the respective kids, and they barely look at them.
 It’s not until a few minutes later that Bailey asks her sister where she is sitting.
 Kenz hands over her boarding pass, and Bailey says “Hang on, this says business?
 And your seat is right next to mine?
 Are you in business too?”.
 And finally MacKenzie works it out!

 Simon and I caught the cheaper, closer shuttle bus back to our accommodation this time, and didn’t do much for the rest of the afternoon.
 I could feel myself coming down with a cold, and wanted to rest up before going to Naples the next day.
 We did indulge in some lovely seafood just up the street for dinner though.
 One of the best pasta’s I’ve ever eaten.

 The next day it was our turn to pack and move.
-Our train to Naples awaits!
+Our train from Rome to Naples awaits!

 Via Boezio 31, Vatican City – Prati, 00192 Rome, Italy